node-red/node-red-nodes/hardware/sensehat/README.md

 To set the four corners of the display to red, green (#00ff00), yellow and blue (0,0,255):

 `0,0,red,0,7,#00ff00,7,7,yellow,7,0,0,0,255`

+To set a 3-pixel wide column to purple: `4-6,*,purple`

 #### Rotate the screen